 The power of a raw Lua interpreter to manipulate strings is quite limited.
 A program can create string literals and concatenate them.
 But it cannot extract a substring, check its size, or examine its contents.
 The full power to manipulate strings in Lua comes from its string library.

-Some functions in the string library are quite simple: string.len(s) returns the length of a string sstring.rep(s, n) returns the string srepeated n times.
-You can create a string with 1M bytes (for tests, for instance) with string.rep("a", 2^20)string.lower(s) returns a copy of s with the upper-case letters converted to lower case; all other characters in the string are not changed (string.upper converts to upper case).
-As a typical use, if you want to sort an array of strings regardless of case, you may write something like
+string.len(s) returns the length of a string s. string.rep(s, n) returns the string srepeated n times.
+You can create a string with 1M bytes (for tests, for instance) with string.rep("a", 2^20). string.lower(s) returns a copy of s with the upper-case letters converted to lower case; all other characters in the string are not changed (string.upper converts to upper case).
+As a typical use, if you want to sort an array of strings regardless of case, you may write something like table.sort(a, function (a, b)

 return string.lower(a) < string.lower(b)